Leylamammadova/MouseTrap/README.md

 ![Zombie](https://github.com/Leylamammadova/MouseTrap/blob/master/screenshots/blKQPn.gif)

 Their bodies fell on a balance scale (just two plane cubes connected together) which activates animation of balance scale which also triggers the hammer to smash our mouse(ball).
 For hammer I also used animation.
+It was a fun project to make, but due to my lack of creativeness I couldnt make more events and traps that wouldnt look the same.
+Even though that zombie box makes me proud.

+Thank you!